How Can We Help?

 It is essential that your object is fully contained in the box.
 Re-adjust the size and the location of the box to fully contain the object.
 To accommodate the turntable spin, it is recommended to make this box larger than the object by 1/3.

-bounding box adjusted
+bounding box 2

 Reconstruction

-Once ready, click “Start Prescan” and wait for the travel and reconstruction to finish. reconstructing
+Once ready, click “Start Prescan” and wait for the travel and reconstruction to finish.

 In the lower right corner notice the reconstruction preview which shows you in realtime the results of the remeshing process.